 - Makenzie Dunning - University of South Alabama

 - Andrew Theodore - Effects of Inhaled Plant-Based Caffeine on Cognitive and Physical Performance

 Graduate Student Activities Enhancement Program Award Recipient

-- Alaina Brannon - Sex Differences in the Fatiguability of Divergent Contraction Intensities – Mentor: Dr. Ryan Colquhoun, Exercise Science Program
+- Alaina Brannon - Sex Differences in the Fatigability of Divergent Contraction Intensities – Mentor: Dr. Ryan Colquhoun, Exercise Science Program

 - Alyssa Zediker - Sex Differences in MicroRNA Expression Following Acute Resistance Exercise – Mentor: Dr. Neil Schwarz, Exercise Science Program

-Students who passed their National Council for Therapeutic Recreation Certification exam.
+Students who passed their National Council for Recreational Therapy Certification exam.